 Once provisional redundancy selections have been made, the Company will seek to identify any alternative vacancies, even if those vacant roles are subordinate positions.
 The Company acknowledges that, even if an alternative role involves a demotion, loss of status or wages, an employee may still wish to apply for it rather than risk becoming unemployed.

 The Company reserves the right to make the final decision as to whether or not to offer an available alternative position to a redundant employee.
-However, in accordance with statutory provisions, employees who are provisionally selected for redundancy whilst they are absent on maternity, adoption or shared parental leave are entitled to be offered any suitable and appropriate alternative employment with the Company or an associated employer in preference to other employees who are also at risk of redundancy.
-This is an absolute entitlement and it applies regardless of whether other employees may be stronger candidates or better qualified, but it does not mean the Company must offer every suitable and appropriate alternative vacancy or indeed any particular vacancy if more than one might be suitable.
-The Company is therefore bound to take this into account when deciding to whom to offer an available alternative position.
+However, in accordance with statutory provisions, some employees who are provisionally selected for redundancy are entitled to be offered any available suitable alternative vacancy with the Company or with an associated employer in preference to other employees who are also at risk of redundancy.
+This is an absolute entitlement, and it applies regardless of whether other employees may be stronger candidates or better qualified, but it does not mean the Company must offer every suitable alternative vacancy or indeed any particular vacancy if more than one might be suitable.
+The employees who qualify for this right to be offered an available suitable alternative vacancy are:

+those who have notified the Company that they are pregnant (but if the pregnancy ends and the employee is not entitled to maternity leave, the entitlement will end two weeks after the end of the pregnancy)

+those who are on maternity leave

+those who have recently returned from maternity leave – in this case, the entitlement will end 18 months after the first day of the expected week of childbirth, unless the employee has notified the Company of the actual date of childbirth prior to their maternity leave ending, in which case it will end 18 months after the day that childbirth occurred

+those who are on adoption leave

+those who have recently returned from adoption leave – in this case, the entitlement will end 18 months after the date of the child’s placement for adoption

+those who are on shared parental leave

+those who have recently returned from six or more consecutive weeks of shared parental leave but who have not taken maternity or adoption leave – in this case, the entitlement will end 18 months after the date of the child’s birth or placement for adoption.

+The Company is therefore bound to take these statutory entitlements into account when deciding to whom to offer an available alternative position.

 If a decision is made to offer a position, the offer will be made in writing.
 Where alternative employment is offered and accepted, and the terms and conditions differ from the employee’s current post, it is the Company’s policy to operate a trial period of four weeks in the new post.
 This is a statutory requirement.
 If it is established that the post is not objectively suitable for the employee, their employment will be terminated during or at the end of the trial period and the employee will still receive a statutory redundancy payment based on the date on which their original job ended.
 The Company reserves the right to make the final decision on termination of employment.
 An employee who unreasonably refuses an offer of suitable alternative employment (whether before, during or after the trial period) may forfeit their right to a statutory redundancy payment.